KCL-BMEIS/OOP/week4A.md

 --

-The simplest approach is to load the data into a vector.
+The simplest approach is to load the data into a vector
 - we can then verify that the number of pixel values matches the number we expected based on the dimensions

 --

 .explain-bottom[
-Implement step 4 (reading the pixel intensities) as described above.
+Exercise: implement step 4 (reading the pixel intensities) as described above.
 - if the number of pixel values does not match the expected number, this is an error
 ]